phuongwj/my-notes/ccp-module/day-1.md

 - provides multiple cloud services e.g. tens to hundreds of services
 - those Cloud Services **can be chained together** to create cloud architectures
 - those Cloud Services are accessible **via Single Unified API** eg. AWS API
-- those Cloud Services utilized **metered billing** based on suage e.g. per second, per hour
+- those Cloud Services utilized **metered billing** based on usage e.g. per second, per hour
 - those Cloud Services have rich monitoring built in eg. AWS CloudTrail
 - those Cloud Services have an Infrastructure as a Service (IaaS) offering, that means they have things like:
   + networking